vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 First, let’s create an IPAM profile.

-- Provide a name for the profile and select type as Avi Vantage IPAM.
+• Provide a name for the profile and select the type as Avi Vantage IPAM.

 Similarly, create a DNS profile and enter your domain name in the profile.
 You can leave other values to default.

-Under IPAM/DNS profile, select the profile that we created earlier and hit Save.
+Under the IPAM/DNS profile, select the profile that we created earlier and hit Save.

 Configure Controller Certificate

-The default certificate that gets created when Avi Controller is deployed, don’t have the hostname/fqdn of the controller node.
-So we need to replace the default certificate with either a Self-Signed cert or a CA-signed cert.
+The default certificate that gets created when Avi Controller is deployed doesn’t have the hostname/FQDN of the controller node.
+So we need to replace the default certificate with either a self-signed cert or a CA-signed cert.

 To create a self-signed certificate for the controller node, navigate to Templates > Security > SSL/TLS Certificates and click on Create Controller Certificate.

 Once the certificate is created, we need to assign it to the controller node.
-This is done under Administration > Settings > Access Settings and clicking on the Edit button.
+This is done under Administration > Settings > Access Settings by clicking the Edit button.

 Remove the default certificates under SSL/TLS Certificate.